 The spines can inflict a painful wound when handled.
 A wound can easily become septic if not treated straight away.
 These spines can also cause fatal injuries to the unwary predator.

 Some anglers remove the spines with a knife or side cutters before handling the fish to avoid injury.

 When caught, you will most likely hear the squeaking of the indignant catch.

 If you are interested in a fishing trip to Lake Kariba, a houseboat is the best way to experience the lake and enjoy your fishing experience.

 The Abangane is an open-air double-decker with a crew and chef.
 View more information here.

-The Brown Squeaker or upside down fish is an oddity in Lake Kariba, but fun to catch.
+The Squeaker catfish, or upside down fish is an oddity in Lake Kariba, but fun to catch.

 Its ability to use sound to communicate and warn its fellow mates during spawning season is impressive.

-The Brown Squeaker is surprisingly tasty.
+The Squeaker fish is surprisingly tasty.
 Although this fish when caught seldom exceeds 500 grams in weight.